sukkergris/job-application/Documentation/_doc_Azure_OIDC_GitHub_Actions.md

 [Link to Azure app registrations](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)

-1. Add or create an app registration (Service Principal - SP)
+1. Add or create an app registration (Service Principal - SP) -> Home > App registrations > +New registration
-2. Select the SP and go to the phane `Certificates & secets`
+2. Select the SP and go to the tab `Certificates & secets`
-3. Go to the phane `Federated credentials (n)`
+3. Go to the tab `Federated credentials (n)`
 4. Add a credential for the scenario `GitHub Actions deployning Azure resources`
 5. To the `.github/workflows/YOUR_FLOW_NAME.yml` add permission: `id-token: write`
 6. In the appropiate step add with: